sdgis-edu-tud/fair-data-publication-groupb/README.md

 In the context of our study on urban stream restoration in Poznań, the principal objective is to enhance the resilience of the urban environmental system.
 In this study, resilience is conceptualized through three key dimensions: **Enhancing Biodiversity**, **Promoting Climate Adaptation** and **Improving Quality of Life**.
 Each of these dimensions is formulated as a distinct research question

-  **MCDA Indicators and Argumentation**-

 ## 2.3 Instrument- or software-specific information
-- Software version X.X was used for ...
+QGIS was used to map and analyze spatial datasets RStudio was employed to collate, visualize the report findings

 # 3. FILE OVERVIEW
-Are there multiple versions of the dataset?
-Yes/No
+No

 ## 3.1 File List